RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 ### Create your inventory

 Let's create our new inventory.
 You should create a new inventory each time you deploy REGARDS on a new stack.
-In this guide, we'll create a new inventory named `prod-regards-cnes` (our convention is `<dev|prod>-<swarm-master-hostname>`)
+In this guide, we'll create a new inventory named `prod-regards-cnes` (`<dev|prod>-<swarm-master-hostname>`)

 ```bash
 cd playbooks/inventories/
 mkdir prod-regards-cnes
 ```

-Now you can create the `hosts` file inside your folder `playbooks/inventories/prod-regards-cnes` with the following:
+Now you can create the `hosts` file `playbooks/inventories/prod-regards-cnes/hosts` with the following:

 ```env
 [master]